Great Day in the Morning

-Great Day in the Morning is a Technicolor Superscope 1956 film.
-It was directed by Jacques Tourneur and stars Virginia Mayo, Robert Stack, and Ruth Roman in a story set in 1860s Denver.
+Great Day in the Morning is a 1956 American Technicolor Superscope western film directed by Jacques Tourneur and starring Virginia Mayo, Robert Stack, and Ruth Roman.
+It was distributed by RKO Radio Pictures.
+The story is set in 1860s Denver.

 Plot

-In the year 1861, just prior to the outbreak of the Civil War in the Colorado Territory, Owen Pentecost (Robert Stack) is a man from North Carolina who comes west to Denver on a whim.
-He encounters Ann Merry Alaine (Virginia Mayo), who is going there to open a dress shop.
+In 1861, just prior to the outbreak of the Civil War, Owen Pentecost is a man from North Carolina who comes west to Denver in the Colorado Territory on a whim.
+He encounters Ann Merry Alaine, who is going there to open a dress shop.